Computing quadratic function fields with high 3-rank via cubic field tabulation: Preliminaries

-The key connection between quadratic and cubic function fields that allows us to adapt the tabulation algorithm to finding $3$-ranks of quadratic function fields is a modified version of theorem of Hasse \cite{Hasse1} for the function field setting.
-It gives a precise formula for the number of isomorphism classes of cubic function fields for a fixed square-free discriminant $D$ in terms of the $3$-rank of the quadratic field with discriminant $D$.
+Our algorithm for generating quadratic function fields of positive 3-rank relies on key connections between quadratic and cubic fields of the same discriminant.
+A modified version of theorem of Hasse \cite{Hasse1} for the function field setting appears in \cite{cuffqi} and gives a precise formula for the number of isomorphism classes of cubic function fields for a fixed square-free discriminant $D$ in terms of the $3$-rank of the quadratic field with discriminant $D$.
+Specifically, if $D$ is a square-free polynomial in $\polyringq{q}$ and $K = \ratsfuncqextn{q}{\sqrt{D}}$, then the number of $\ratsfuncq{q}$-isomorphism classes of cubic function fields of discriminant $D$ with at least two infinite places is $(3^{r_3(D)} - 1)/2$, where $r_3(D)$ is the $3$-rank of the ideal class group of the quadratic function field $K$.